nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/NICE_DCV_Setup.md

         ssh lander
         ```

     2. Connect from the lander node to one of the NICE DCV server
         nodes:

         ``` sl
         ssh w-ndcv01
         ```

-    ### On Mahuika
+#### On Mahuika

     1. Connect to the Mahuika login node:

         ``` sl
         ssh mahuika
         ```

     2. Connect to the NICE DCV server node (not yet available):

         ``` sl
         ssh vgpuwbg005
         ```

-2. Create a new NICE DCV session, replacing `<session name>` with a
+### Create a new NICE DCV session

+Replace `<session name>` with a
     session name of your choice:

     ``` sl